-Having a garden strategy will save you money and keep you on budget.
+Planning your garden ahead of time will save you money and keep you on budget.

 Once you have your garden plan together, you will be able to make a list of all the supplies you require, and the shopping completed in a one and done trip!
 Repeated trips and do-overs cost money.